WAR Rustproofing Hydrophobic Undercoating

 - Application to firmly adherant rust, and keyed substrates such as aluminium, steel.

-- External surfaces such as bumpers, rock sliders, and panel finishing
+- Surfaces such as bumpers, rock sliders, and panel finishing

 - Remove all Loose paint, wax, and underseal using a paint remover.